Topological equivariant coarse K-homology: Transfers

+\begin{rem} In the proof of Theorem \ref{ethgiuwieogfergwgrergweg} we need the existence of AV-sums in $\bC$ for arbitrary very small sets.
+This is stronger then the requirements for the existence of the coarse homology theory $\Homol \bC\cX^{G} _{c}$ which are effective additivity and countable AV-sums.

-\begin{rem} We can not expect that the functor $\bCgtsmc$ with values in $\Ccat$ admits transfers.
-The problematic point is that the contravariant extension of the functor to bounded coverings involves choices on the level of objects.
+We can not expect that the functor $\bCgtsmc$ with values in the ordinary category $\Ccat$ admits transfers.
+The problematic point is that the contravariant extension of the functor to bounded coverings involves choices of orthogonal AV-sums on the level of objects.
 As a consequence, functoriality is satisfied only up to canonical $2$-isomorphisms. \hB \end{rem}

 Before we start with the proof of Theorem \ref{ethgiuwieogfergwgrergweg} we recall some further notions from coarse geometry which will be used in the arguments.

 Let $W$ be in $G\Coarse$.
 Then we consider the element